dieterich-lab/QutRNA2/README.md

 ## New Features

 QutRNA2 features the novel GPU-assisted [gpu-tRNA-mapper](https://github.com/fkallen/gpu-tRNA-mapper) that performs up to 25x faster than the previously used mapper [parasail](https://github.com/jeffdaily/parasail) for the same task.
-Furthermore, a new, improved version of [JACUSA v2.1.15](https://github.com/dieterich-lab/JACUSA2/releases/download/v2.1.15-RC/JACUSA_v2.1.15-RC.jar) is included that features subsampled scores that improve the signal-to-noise ratio when identifying tRNA modifications.
+Furthermore, a new, improved version of [JACUSA v2.1.16](https://github.com/dieterich-lab/JACUSA2/releases/download/v2.1.16/JACUSA_v2.1.16.jar) is included, featuring subsampled scores that improve the signal-to-noise ratio for identifying tRNA modifications.

 Finally, a filter framework has been added to the analysis workflow to remove spurious alignments by applying the following filters: